stackpress/lib/docs/Types.md

 **Usage**

 Used in error responses and exception handling to provide detailed debugging information about error origins.

-## Queue Types
+## 5. Queue Types

-The following types define structures for queue operations and task management.
+The following types define structures for queue operations and task management with priority-based processing and execution control.

-### Item
+### 5.1.
+Item

 Generic item wrapper for priority queue operations.